PaaS API

 Create a PaaS Instance

-To create a PaaS instance, use the paas.create() method by specifying a name, a size (one of s, m, l, xl, xxl), a type (phpmysql), a list of vhosts, a duration, and a password.
-You can also specify an optional disk size via the quantity attribute:
+To create a PaaS instance, use the paas.create() method by specifying a name, a size (one of s, m, l, xl, xxl), a type (phpmysql), a list of vhosts, a duration, and a password. paas.create() can also take an optional disk size via the quantity attribute:

 >>> paas_spec = {